kr-colab/disperseNN2/docs/source/vignette.rst

 With values for these nuisance parameters in hand we can design custom training simulations for inferring :math:`\sigma`.
 If our a priori expectation for :math:`\sigma` in this species is somewhere between 0.4 and 6, we will simulate dispersal rates in this range.
 100 training simulations should suffice for this demonstration, plus 100 more for testing, so we need 200 total simulations.

 Navigate to the :ref:`simulation` section of the docs and copy over the ``square.slim`` script.
 Below is some bash code for pipelining the simulations.
-The number of simulations run in parallel can be adjusted with ``num_jobs``.

 .. code-block:: console
                 :linenos: